What is an e-book?

 Does the Library have e-books I can borrow, and where can I find them?

 Yes, the Library has e-books, e-audiobooks, music and videos that you can borrow and download to an e-reader or other portable device.

 Many of these materials are available through subscriptions to Digital Downloads by OverDrive, hoopla and BiblioBoard.
 We also link to some websites where you can find e-books that are freely available for download.

 We have music that you can stream from your computer, too.

 What other digital media does the Library have available?

 We have music and music videos you can download and transfer to any computer, MP3 player, smartphone or tablet, through our subscription to Freegal Music.

-We have audiobooks, music, movies and television shows available for access on your computer, smartphone or tablet, through our subscription to hoopla.
+We have audiobooks, comics, e-books, music, movies and television shows available for access on your computer, smartphone, tablet or television, through our subscription to hoopla.

 Using Digital Downloads by Overdrive

 What e-readers and other portable devices work with OverDrive e-books and e-audiobooks?